Naren-Srinivas-V/think-in-statistics/README.md

 ```

 ### 6.2 Confounders & Colliders
-**Definition:** A *confounder* is a variable that influences both the presumed cause and the outcome, creating a spurious association.
+**Definition:** A *confounder* is a variable that a  influences both the presumed cause and the outcome, creating a spurious association.
 A *collider* is a variable influenced by two other variables — conditioning on it can create a *fake* association between those two variables that didn't exist before.

 **Real-life example (confounder):** Coffee drinkers appear to have more heart disease — but smoking (a confounder) makes people more likely t